SergeySatskiy/codimension/trunk/doc/plugins.md

 ~~~

 The last piece we need to discuss is menus.
 Codimension provides
-four convenient places where a plugin can inject its menus:
+four convenient places where a plugin can inject its menu items:

 * main menu.
 If a plugin provides a main menu item then it is shown in the
   Codimension main menu under the `plugin manager` menu item.
 The name of the